anarchitech/equatesinator/README.md

 handle a less than complete svd file.)

 One change is that there will be multiple Makefiles to handle certain differences in svd's.
 There are svd's out there for the ESP8266, for example, that are ... less than complete, shall we say.
-So, in this repo, right now you'll find Makefile_original and Makefile_esp8266 for example.
+So, in this repo, right now you'll find Makefile_original and Makefile_esp8266 and original_print-regs-generic.lua and novectors_print-regs-generic.lua

+### Example: Build esp8266.mu4
 ```
 cd equatesinator
 cp Makefile_esp8266 Makefile
+cp novectors_print-regs-generic.lua print-regs-generic.lua
 make update
 make esp8266.mu4
 ```
 Then, because you'll likely want vectors for the rp2040 and everything else:
 ```
 cp Makefile_original Makefile
+cp original_print-regs-generic.lua print-regs-generic.lua
 make update
 make rp2040.mu4
 ```